syv0n/SAVIS4/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ### Build
-Run `npm run electron:build` to build the project.
-The build artifacts will be stored in the `dist/electron` directory.
+Run `ng build --prod` to build the project for production.
+The build artifacts will be stored in the `dist/` directory.

-Currently the downloadable packages are in github releases https://github.com/syv0n/SAVIS4/releases/tag/v1.0.0
-- Savis4-Portable-Linux.zip (linux machines)
-- Savis4-Portable-Windows.zip (windows machines)

-Windows
-1. Unzip the package
-2. Launch Savis4.exe

-Linux
-1. Unzip the package
-2. Make binary executable (chmod +x Savis4)
-3. Run ./Savis4

 ### Further help